andreyponomarevru/livestreamer-backend/README.md

    docker push ponomarevandrey/livestreamer-backend_redis
    docker push ponomarevandrey/livestreamer-backend_db
    ```
-6. SSH into VPS and ... (check out my article on CI/CD, "Manual Deployment" section, from bullet point four and on).
+6. **SSH into VPS** and ... (refer my article on CI/CD, "Manual Deployment" section, from bullet point four and on).

-### Automated Deployment (CI/CD using GitHub Actions)

-The CI/CD pipeline is implemented using GitHub Actions.
-Here is the workflow logic.
-On every push:

-1. run tests
-2. build and upload images to DockerHub
-3. pull images from DockerHub to app server
-4. start the app using Docker Compose